 We also now have a couple years of working with some of the best and brightest technology firms who are developing the tools and systems that are driving innovation and setting the standard for 2020 and beyond for the third-party information security pen testing programs.
 Many of our customers and partners are working on security and thinking about ways that this still relatively nascent segment can grow to better integrate with existing process and the ever-changing landscape of developing new technology and the quest to connect pretty much everything to the internet.

 Anvil has grown, made progress and added more folks who are helping us on our path.
 Our core values have remained steady.
 We are looking at the future, embracing the change and trying to do a little good along the way.

 We are looking for like-minded people with strong morals, strong information security skills and a desire to help bring about positive change in an amazing industry.
-If you have comments or just want to let me know what you think about what we are doing, firstname.lastname@example.org works for that.
+If you have comments or just want to let me know what you think about what we are doing, contact us.
 If you are ready to embark on a new exciting career, send your resume to us at email@example.com.

 About the Author

-Chris Elbring is Managing Partner of Anvil Ventures.
+Chris Elbring is Managing Partner and CEO of Anvil Secure.
 Prior to founding Anvil, Elbring worked as CEO and CTO of a startup security software development firm, President of a boutique, regional security consulting firm, an independent technology and security consultant, Director of Software Development of a mobile, biometric firm and most recently as Senior Vice President of Research and Delivery at IOActive, Inc.